nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 694
 00:42:54,042 --> 00:42:59,766
-[SPEAKER_05]: you know, have some slides and talks about, hey, this is the new world we're going to for intake,
+[SPEAKER_05]: you know, have some slides and talks about, hey, this is the new road we're going to for intake,

 695
 00:42:59,746 --> 00:43:03,175
-[SPEAKER_05]: No longer do you just call Ethan a team.
+[SPEAKER_05]: No longer do you just call Ethan and team.

 696
 00:43:03,155 --> 00:43:07,798